Want To Save More? Start Tracking Your Spending With These 5 Best Practices

 Choose the Right Tool for the Job

 Just like you wouldn’t use a hammer to screw in a nail, you wouldn’t use a budgeting or tracking tool that doesn’t suit your lifestyle.
-There’s everything from mobile apps like Mint and YNAB (You Need A Budget) to tried-and-true spreadsheets — the options are practically limitless.

 Categorize Your Spending

-If you see that you are spending a lot of money dining out, you can simply adjust your budget to account for that: it doesn’t necessarily mean you have to stop going out to eat.
-Make it a habit to review these categories periodically to keep yourself mindful about what, where, and why you’re spending.
+If you notice you are spending a lot of money dining out, you can adjust your budget to account for it; it doesn’t necessarily mean you have to stop going out to eat.

 Be Consistent With Your Tracking

-Whatever you do, remember to track your expenses consistently, whether that’s every day or once a week.
 It’s so easy to fall off track and be left with a confusing pile of purchases that leave you with more questions than answers.

 Celebrate Yourself